krculp/media-analytics-docs/README.md

 ## Heartbeat versus Milestone Benefits {#hb_vs_m_b}

-Adobe Analytics for Video is able to be measured through two means: the legacy Milestone method and the current Heartbeats method (including both the SDK and RESTful Media Collection API).
-The Heartbeats method is the preferred method of measurement and we encourage all clients to move to this version if they haven’t already, to take advantage of the benefits described below.
+You can measure Adobe Analytics for Video through two means:

+* The current Heartbeats method (including both the VA SDK and the RESTful Media Collection API).
+* The legacy Milestone method

+The Heartbeats method is the preferred method of measurement, and Adobe encourages all clients to move to this version if they haven’t already, to take advantage of the benefits described below.

 The legacy Milestone method is based on individual server calls to the Analytics server, for video starts, quartiles, duration, and completes.
 The Heartbeats method